Chickensalad303/SpIpod/README.md

 ```
 # Start display driver
 /home/pi/fbcp-ili9341/build/fbcp-ili9341 &
+#in here also make pigpio daeomon run on startup
+sudo pigpiod
 ```

 Now just save and close.
 Thats it, now the driver should be installed and run on boot.